Kate Hoey: Political views

 Hoey is a Eurosceptic and has often rebelled against her party.
 She was a prominent critic of the ban on handguns and, in an interview in Sporting Gun magazine, voiced her support for fox hunting.
 She has voted against Labour government policy on the war in Iraq, foundation hospitals, Trident, university tuition and top-up fees, ID cards and extended detention without trial.
 She was a leading Labour rebel supporting a referendum on the EU Lisbon Treaty.
 Hoey favours stricter controls on immigration, tougher welfare reform, withdrawal from the European Union, English votes for English laws, grammar schools, marriage tax allowances, free schools and academies.

 LGBT+ rights

+In 1994, Hoey successfully proposed an amendment to the Criminal Justice Bill to have Northern Ireland included in the gay age of consent reform which reduced the male age from 21 to 18.
+Her amendment passed by 254 votes to 141.

 In 2010, Hoey was described as "the least gay-friendly of all Labour MPs" by the chief executive of Stonewall.
 However, she voted in favour of same-sex marriage in 2013.

 In 2017, Hoey sparked criticism from LGBT advocates after it emerged she had liked a swastika-emblazoned Pride flag on Twitter.
 She stated that the tweet was "liked in error" and later apologised.

 In March 2019, Hoey abstained on a vote to allow LGBT+ inclusive education in schools.
 When asked why by Vice News, she stated that it was "going to pass anyway".

 In July 2019, she was the only Labour MP to have voted against allowing abortion and same-sex marriage in Northern Ireland.